hemepositive/PC-lecture/index.md

 - Beating a dead horse

   - How long do you need to make a decision on your spouse, a new car, vacation?
-  - Give surrogates the same courtesy
+  - Give surrogates the same courtesy.
+  - People tend to dig there heels in when repeatedly questioned.
+  - Readdress when something changes.

 - Making an agenda

   - For 28% of providers, their own care goals differed from their patients'.
 Providers were more likely to prioritise palliative care (relative to curative) in their own goals than in their predictions about patients' goals.[^3]

 - Being brutally honest is not a virtue.

   - Do you like being told you're body habitus, bad haircut, etc?
+  - Give the information in an empathic manner.

 - Thinking decisions are based on logic.

   - Did you logically choose your spouse?
   - Beliefs, values, experiences are more important in decision making.

 - Blurring the line between level of care and CODE STATUS.
+  - Level of Care is what we do when you are alive.
+  - Code status is what we do when you are dead.

 - Misunderstanding cognitive versus emotional understanding

   - "They don't get it"
   - It is one thing to understand something in your head, another to understand something in your heart.

 - Talking at people versus talking with people.